Real-Skill/angular-exercises/README.md

 This lesson is about verify your AngularJS skills in the following fields:

 * writing controller
-* extracting strings that should be translated using a Grunt task
+* extracting strings that should be translated using a grunt task
 * using poedit application

 Expecting result of this exercise is an application which allow user to display output text on the page in English, German and Polish .